Senior Leadership Team Coaching: When Your Executive Team Needs To Operate Differently

 Every engagement is different.
 But the structure usually looks something like this.

 Diagnosis before prescription.
 Before any coaching work begins, I spend time figuring out what’s actually happening on the team – not the polished version people give in kickoff meetings, but the real version.
 That means individual conversations with each leader, observation of how the team operates together, and a willingness to follow the tension wherever it leads.
-The presenting problem is almost never the real problem.
+I explore who is a perfectionist leader, who needs to learn how to stop micromanaging, who is enveloped in imposter syndrome, and so many other leadership blind spots.

 Here’s what makes senior leadership team coaching fundamentally different from individual coaching: we start with the environment, not the people.